 Making the decision to leave even easier, many wirehouse and insurance-based financial professionals are discovering they don’t have to completely give up the structure they’ve become accustomed to.
 By joining an existing branch, they can enjoy the freedom of independence along with the support of experienced supervision, compliance and practice management professionals.

-“Branch models definitely benefit everyone, even when each advisor has a different business model,” said Todd Terhorst, branch manager for Diversified Wealth in St. Louis Park, Minn.
-“Advisors can share their unique business styles and product knowledge and receive feedback on their choices.
+“Branch models definitely benefit everyone, even when each financial professional has a different business model,” said Todd Terhorst, branch manager for Diversified Wealth in St. Louis Park, Minnesota.
+“Financial professionals can share their unique business styles and product knowledge and receive feedback on their choices.
 There are common support systems in place including staff, software and systems.
 I don’t know too many people in this business who are really a one-person shop.
 There’s value in being part of a group while still being a maverick and doing your own thing.”

 Branches can provide a balance of FLEXIBILITY and SUPPORT.

 Two Layers of Service

 Financial professionals in branch offices benefit from the added security of being backed by two levels of service and support — one from the branch and another from the broker-dealer.